 To get to the Bank from Raleigh, NC take I-40 east approximately 42 miles to Exit 341 for NC 50/55.
 Turn left on NC 50/55 towards Newton Grove and continue for approximately one mile.
 At the traffic circle, take the fourth exit onto US 13 North and continue for approximately four miles.
 Turn right on Dobbersville Road and continue for approximately one mile.
 Turn left on Raynor Mill Road and continue for approximately one mile.
-Turn left on the left in approximately one mile.
+Turn left on Corbett Hill Road and the site will be on the left in approximately one mile.